Does homeowners insurance cover A/C?

 When does homeowners insurance not cover AC?

-Most modern air conditioners are built to last upwards of 15-20 years, but as with all regularly-used home items, will eventually break down due to age.
+Most modern air conditioners are built to last upwards of 15-20 years, but as with all regularly-used home items, they will eventually break down due to age.
 Since homeowners insurance is designed to cover unexpected perils, it is not intended to help if your window unit or AC system needs to be repaired due to general wear and tear.
-A home warranty, however, can serve this purpose.
+A home warranty, however, may serve this purpose.

-Neither your home warranty nor your homeowners insurance policy will typically cover you if you damage your AC unit, or if you fail to properly maintain the system.
+Neither your home warranty nor your homeowners insurance policy will typically cover you if you damage your AC unit or if you fail to properly maintain the system.
 For example, if it is determined that you never changed your air filter, even your home warranty will likely not cover the breakdown of your AC.
 Some home warranties won’t cover standalone units unless you opt to purchase appliance coverage separately.

 With home insurance, coverage exclusions typically apply in the opposite sense.
 Repairs resulting from circumstances other than routine use are commonly excluded from warranties but may be covered by homeowners policies.
-And repairs from wear and tear are generally excluded from homeowners policies but are specifically covered by home warranties, in most cases.
+And repairs from wear and tear are generally excluded from homeowners policies but are specifically covered by home warranties in most cases.

 Circumstance leading to repair or replacement of AC | Covered by homeowners insurance? | Covered by home warranty? |